Mors (mythology)

 Mors is often represented allegorically in later Western literature and art, particularly during the Middle Ages.
 Depictions of the Crucifixion of Christ sometimes show Mors standing at the foot of the cross.
 Mors' antithesis is personified as Vita, "Life."

 Roman mythology

 In Latin literature, Mors is sometimes identified with the Roman gods Mars, god of war; Dīs Pater, god of the Roman underworld (later, also known as Pluto) and Orcus, god of death and punisher of perjurers.

-Mors is not immune to persuasion, resistance or trickery.
-In one story, Hercules fought Mors in order to save his friend's wife.
-In other stories, Mors serves Dis by ending the life of a person after the thread of his or her life has been cut by the Parcae, and of Mercury, messenger to the gods, escorting the dead person`s soul, or shade, down to the underworld's gate.